AvvyB/blender-multi-user/docs/getting_started/quickstart.rst

    Connection pannel

+Fill those field with your information:

+- **IP**: the host ip.
+- **Port**: the host port.
+- **Connect as admin**: connect you with **admin rights** (see :ref:`admin` ) to the session.

+..
+Maybe something more explicit here

+.. note::
    Additionnal configuration setting can be found in the :ref:`advanced` section.

-.. note::
-   **Session administrator** can manage users (kick) and have a write access on each datablock.
-He could also init a dedicated server repository(TODO: See dedicated server section).
+Once you've set every field, hit the button **CONNECT** to join the session !
+When the :ref:`session-status` is **ONLINE** you are online and ready to start to collaborate.

+During online session, various actions are available to you, go to :ref:`how-to-manage` section to learn more about them.

 .. _how-to-manage: